 An Outward Bound program is your opportunity to ‘disconnect to reconnect’.
-We will not permit technology such as phones, tablets, music players, etc. on your program.
-If you need to bring these for your journey before and after your program, we can securely store these while you are out in the bush.
+We encourage adult participants to not use technology such as phones, tablets, music players, etc. during your program.
+If you need to bring these items, we can securely store these while you are out in the bush.

 Do I have to wear hiking boots?